 Q&A with Rose

 Rose has a multi-faceted background with early experience in retail and client-facing positions, prior to breaking into an industry she never imagined herself in — mobile games.
 She fell in love with marketing and quickly started shaping decisions around communication and monetization.
-After 6 years at Ludia, she is now the Senior Marketing Specialist, providing input and direction for several brands and licenses.
+After 6 years at Ludia, she is now the Marketing Manager, providing input and direction for several brands and licenses.

 Read Rose’s blog: “Secrets to a Successful Soft Launch”